iterative/dvc.org/content/docs/user-guide/how-to/stop-tracking-data.md

-# How to Un-track Data
+# How to Stop Tracking Data

 There are situations where you may want to stop tracking data added previously.
 Let's see how it can be done using an example `data.csv` file.